sebasrodri237/ChallengeHuddle-landing-page-with-alternating-feature-blocks-Frontend-Mentor/README.md

+# FINAL COMMENTARIES FROM THE AUTOR OF THE REPOSITORY

+Hi my name is Sebastian Rodriguez Ardila and I from Latin America.
+Please give me advices and tricks to improve my code and my skills, this is my first challenge and I think I made a great job.
+THANKS!!!

 # Frontend Mentor - Huddle landing page with alternating feature blocks

 ![Design preview for the Huddle landing page with alternating feature blocks coding challenge](./design/desktop-preview.jpg)